7 Day Guitar Practice Routine #3 - Arpeggios

 7th Arpeggio Shapes:

-I find it easier to memorize these in different places by thinking of a “behind the root” and “in front of the root” shape.
+Another key point that I’d like to share is that I find it easier to memorize these in different places by thinking of a “behind the root” and “in front of the root” shape.
+The way the neck is laid out, guitar arpeggios (like scales) can be played in different shapes using the same notes.

 For example, these Dm7 (ii in C) shapes below: